jzimmerman135/snn/README.md

 A Visual Tool to understand STDP Neurons in progress.

-A C++ program to build a convolutional or fully connected Spiking Neural Network that uses STDP learning methods.
+A C program to build a convolutional or fully connected Spiking Neural Network that uses STDP learning methods.
 Uses dual accumulator neurons.

 A Python toolset to analyze the runtime of the SNN